alexkuzmichev/com.unity.cloud.gltfast/Docs/Release-Process/index.md

 1. Update the constant variable `GLTFast.Export.Constants.version`
    (in `Packages/com.unity.cloud.gltfast/Runtime/Scripts/Export/Constants.cs`)
    to the release version.
+1. Update package version in `.yamato/ValidationExceptions.json` (if any API validation exception is required)
 1. Push the branch and open a Pull Request targeting the previously created release branch.
 Add glTFast owners as approvers for this PR.
-1. On the [Yamato glTFast
-   project],
-   look for the `release/X.Y.Z-working` branch certify that the `Publish Dry Run cloud.gltfast` job has been triggered automatically.
+1. On the [Yamato glTFast project], look for the `release/X.Y.Z-working` branch certify that the `Publish Dry Run cloud.gltfast` job has been triggered automatically.
 1. Post a link in the [shiproom channel] to the pull request with the following [template](./Templates/release-pr-message.md).
 1. Wait for approval and wait for the Yamato job to complete successfully.
 If